Bat Family Crossover

 - The Marvel 2099 line had its lone crossover with "Fall of the Hammer".
 Later, "One Nation Under Doom" storyline was mainly played on the pages of Doom 2099, but it had an effect on the other titles as well.

 - The Black Vortex event in 2015 only involves Marvel's cosmic titles, including Guardians of the Galaxy, Nova, etc. The X-Men are the only Earth-based heroes involved, and that's mainly due to their previous encounter with the All-New X-Men and Kitty Pryde dating Star-Lord.

 - While there are plenty of cross promotional events in pro wrestling that do not qualify, sometimes promotions will establish widespread, long term alliances that create a lasting continuity between them.
 NWA Showtime All-Star Wrestling and NWA Smokey Mountain doing a joint event, for instance, as the NWA members acknowledge the same champions and have a say in the NWA's general direction.
-Similar cases include the World Wrestling Network (EVOLVE, Full Impact Pro, ect), Global Pro Wrestling Alliance (Dramatic Dream Team, Pro Wrestling Noah, ect) and World Wrestling League (CMLL, TNA, ect).
+Similar cases include the World Wrestling Network (EVOLVE, Full Impact Pro, ect), Global Pro Wrestling Alliance (Pro Wrestling Zero 1, Pro Wrestling Noah, ect) and World Wrestling League (CMLL, TNA, ect).